Lab9/python-graphy/README.md

 # Graphy: Python GraphQL Client

-A fast and modern graphql client library designed with simplicity in mind
+A fast and modern graphql client library designed with simplicity in mind.

 ## Getting Started